niall-code/chess/README.md

 <img src="assets/images/readme-images/lighthouse.png" alt="Google Lighthouse stats" width="350px">

+## Gitignore

+My .gitignore file is currently empty because there are no automatically generated or sensitive files in the directory tree which require an ignore instruction.
+However, the .gitignore is present anyway as good practice, in case of being needed in the future.

 ## Deployment

 Git was used for version control and GitHub for a remote repository, as is common practice.